yur4568037/python_test/README.md

 Access level:
 1 - admin
 2 - user
 Any user can log out of a session by clicking the SignOut button.

+The Database page displays information received from three HTTP data points (processed by the same program).
+When you click on the Request button, the server initiates a one-time asynchronous polling of data points.
+The received information is sorted by id and displayed on the screen.